MrUnstable/TwitchEmotes/README.md

-If you experience green boxes, please reinstall the AddOn; historically this is an issue with AddOn managers having issues downloading all image files.
+If you experience flickering emotes when chat is fading, sadly my monke brain didn't fix it yet kekw.

 If you use experience issues in WIM, disable emoji in WIM.